aabbtree77/twinpeekz/README.md

 * Faster closer to the metal runtime.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

-* Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSLs.
+* Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSL.

+* Less of that *, nil, interface, reflect and "capitalization for export" clutter.
+Having clear const, let, var separated from the always messy ptr, addr, ref in Nim is already progress.
+Compare this to having only const, var and * in Go which makes you perpetually crippled.

-* Less of that *, nil, interface, letter capitalization clutter, though Nim's compile time is complex and evolving, hence most of it should be avoided.
+* To be fair, Nim lacks solid sum types/ADTs and "less is more" philosophy.
+Its compile time is complex and evolving, most of it should be avoided.

+* Let's avoid nonsequential code execution as well.
+It does not scale at the level of "an actor "cannon" spawns the actors of type "cannonball" that hit an actor "wall".
+This is relevant to asset loading and MMORTS though.

 * Unique attempts to make OpenGL easier, e.g. [this shader compilation macro](https://github.com/treeform/shady).